spiltcoffee/advent2024/README.md

-# advent2024
+# advent

-My repository of answers for Advent of Code 2024: https://adventofcode.com/2024
+My repository of answers for Advent of Code: https://adventofcode.com/

 > [!NOTE]
 >
-> To avoid [AoC copyright issues](https://adventofcode.com/2024/about#faq_copying), the inputs
+> To avoid [AoC copyright issues](https://adventofcode.com/about#faq_copying), the inputs
 > to the answers are in a private repository, referenced via a submodule.
 >
 > If you want to run these answers for yourself, you will need to replicate the following folder